William Larue Weller 12 year old Kentucky Straight Bourbon (2019 Buffalo Trace Antique Collection), 64%

 A classic with its nose of toffee, vanilla, treacle tarts, and fragrant pot still spices.
 Initially, flavors of green apple, red fruits, toffee, nimble spices, caramel, and vanilla before a minty master class: rubbed mint leaves become peppermint, developing into After Eight mints, then cool mints.
 Taste for a minute or more for the full experience.
 The smooth finish has clove, pepper, and bitter dark chocolate.
 Collectibles

-Old Fitzgerald 15 year old Bottled in Bond Kentucky Straight Bourbon (2019 Release), 50%
+Old Fitzgerald 15 year old Bottled in Bond Kentucky Straight Bourbon (Fall 2019 Release), 50%

 Bourbon/Tennessee | $150

 A rich aroma dominated by vanilla, pralines, and cola showcases well-integrated wood that smacks of tobacco, candied nuts, and dark chocolate.
 The palate is similarly rich, full, and sultry-smooth, with no perceptible alcohol heat, just heaps of brown sugar, seductive spice, and fine leather.
 The maturity and refinement here are lovely to behold—fruit, spice, and earth, draped over crystalline sweetness.
 Collectibles

 George T. Stagg 15 year old Kentucky Straight Bourbon (2019 Buffalo Trace Antique Collection), 58.45%